2026 NYC Heat-Related Mortality Report

 Risk Factors Associated With Heat-Exacerbated Deaths

-Our updated analyses of heat-exacerbated deaths confirmed the continued elevated risk of dying at home, as well as higher odds of death among Black New Yorkers compared with other groups.
+Our updated analyses of heat-exacerbated deaths continue to confirm the elevated risk of dying at home, as well as higher odds of death among Black New Yorkers compared with other groups.

 Similar to previous analyses, we found elevated risk of death for Black New Yorkers.
-The odds of death for Black New Yorkers on extreme heat days during 2013-2022 was 1.06 (95% CI: 1.02, 1.11).
-There is also elevated risk of death at home.
-The overall odds ratio for at-home deaths during 2013-2022 was 1.05 (95% CI: 1.01, 1.10).
-Figure 5 shows the odds ratios of the at-home deaths as a function of the five temperature ranges with days less than 74°F as the reference.
-Although the odds ratio — the proportion of at-home deaths relative to that for days with daily maximum temperature less than 74°F — was highest for the hottest temperature range (>86°F), the other temperature ranges also show elevated odds of dying at home.
-This suggests that the risk of dying at home increases as the temperature increases - both at hot and extreme temperatures.
+The odds of death for Black New Yorkers on extreme heat days during 2014-2023 was 1.06 (95% CI: 1.02, 1.11).
+There is also elevated risk of dying at home due to heat exacerbation.
+The overall odds ratio for at-home deaths during 2014-2023 was 1.05 (95% CI: 1.01, 1.10).
+Figure 5 shows the odds of dying at-home when temperature falls in to each of the five temperature ranges compared to days lower than 74°F. Although the odds ratio — the proportion of at-home deaths during the temperature range relative to that on days with daily maximum temperature lower than 74°F — was highest for the hottest temperature range (>86°F), and the other temperature ranges also show elevated odds of dying at home.
+This suggests that the risk of dying at home increases as the temperature increases — both at hot and extreme temperatures.

 At-home risk was elevated across racial and ethnic groups, further underscoring the importance of at-home cooling, irrespective of race and ethnicity.
-The proportion of at-home deaths for non-Hispanic white, Black, and Hispanic New Yorkers were highest at the hottest temperatures (Figure 6).
-The number of deaths for Asian decedents — about nine percent of all deaths — and decedents of other race and ethnicities were too small to estimate results with precision.
+The proportion of at-home deaths for non-Latino White, Black, and Latino New Yorkers was highest on days in the hottest temperature range (Figure 6).
+The number of deaths for Asian decedents — about nine percent of all deaths — and decedents of other races and ethnicities were too small to estimate results with precision.

 Figure 5: Odds ratios (relative to < 74°F range) and 95% confidence bands of at-home deaths as a function of range (quintiles) of daily maximum temperature averaged over the date of death and three previous days.